 Infrastructure applications may be sponsored by Political subdivisions (municipalities, counties, townships) or other roadway jurisdictions.
 Schools and school districts may also apply for infrastructure projects provided they can demonstrate the ability to follow all Federal and State of Illinois policies, directives, and laws.
+However, IDOT can only contract with local agencies as Sponsors of the project.
 Schools and municipalities must work together to determine the most beneficial improvements to best enable safe walking and bicycling for students.